 Mark was inspired by what was shared that day, which spearheaded discussions around ways Stop & Shop could partner with GBFB to address the “upstream” causes of hunger.

 H2HC is a cross-sector initiative of “unusual suspects” who are dedicated to reducing the health consequences of hunger.
-The Collaboratory engages advocates, leaders, and experts to create and leverage connections that contribute to raising awareness about and eventually eradicating hunger-related health issues.
+H2HC engages advocates, leaders, and experts to create and leverage connections that contribute to raising awareness about and eventually eradicating hunger-related health issues.

 President and CEO The Greater Boston Food Bank

-A tireless advocate for the hungry for more than 40 years, Catherine D’Amato assumed the leadership of GBFB in 1995.
-During her tenure, she has transformed GBFB into a $100 million charitable business and increased GBFB’s distribution from 7.5 million meals a year to more than 51 million healthy meals.
-She has grown GBFB’s network to include more than 500 partner food pantries, meal programs and shelters across the 190 cities and towns of Eastern Massachusetts.
+A tireless advocate for the hungry for more than 40 years, Catherine D’Amato assumed the leadership of The Greater Boston Food Bank (GBFB) in 1995.
+During her tenure, she has transformed GBFB into a $180 million charitable business and increased GBFB’s distribution from 7.5 million meals a year to more than 82 million healthy meals this past year.
+She has grown GBFB’s network to include nearly 600 partner food pantries, meal programs and direct distribution sites across the 190 cities and towns across Eastern Massachusetts.

 President of Stop & Shop